Grew • Command Line Interface

 Parameters

-This section describes a few command line arguments that are shared by several commands.
+This section describes some command line arguments that are common to several commands.

 -config